-Table 1: In all examples, we execute 10 iterations of our method per frame, accelerated with L-BFGS with history window m = 5.
-Newton's method uses 1 iteration per frame.
-The "linesearch iterations" reports the average number of line search iterations per frame.
-The "L-BFGS overhead" is the runtime overhead of L-BFGS, i.e., timing of Alg.
-2 without line 7 (m = 5).
+In all examples, we execute 10 iterations of our method per frame, accelerated with L-BFGS with history window m = 5.
+Newton's method uses one iteration per frame.
+The "line search iterations" reports the average number of line search iterations per frame.
+The "L-BFGS overhead" is the runtime overhead of L-BFGS, that is, timing of Algorithm 2 without line 7 (m = 5).
 The reported per-frame time for our method accounts for all 10 iterations.
 One iteration of our method is approximately 100 times faster than one iteration of Newton's method.
-We use 10 iterations of our method which reduce the error more than one iteration of Newton's method, while being about 10 times faster. [†]The higher number of line search iterations is due to the high nonlinearity of the spline-based materials and large deformations of the sphere. [‡]In this case, the higher number of line search iterations is caused by nonlinearities due to collisions (Section 4.3).
+We use 10 iterations of our method, which reduces the error more than one iteration of Newton's method while being about 10 times faster. [†]The higher number of line search iterations is due to the high nonlinearity of the spline-based materials and large deformations of the sphere. [‡]In this case, the higher number of line search iterations is caused by nonlinearities due to collisions (Section 4.3).

-Figure 7: Convergence of our method with different L-BFGS history settings, compared to Chebyshev Semi-Iterative method and Newton's method (baseline).
-The model is "Twisting bar" with Neo-Hookean elasticity.
+Fig. 7.
+Convergence of our method with different L-BFGS history settings, compared to Chebyshev Semi-Iterative method and Newton's method (baseline).
+The model is "Twisting bar" with Neo-Hookean elasticity, which is a representative example of large deformations with the nonlinear material model.
+For consistency, we use the exact same model in our following experiments.